krisschaaf/http-1.1-web-server/README.md

 **Exercises:** Thomas Dreibholz
 **Java-Adjustments:** Iwer Petersen & Kristoffer Schaaf

 A basic RFC based webserver implemented in java.

+This application uses a WebServer and a GetClient.
+They both must be started separately.
+The WebServer uses concurrency and can handle multiple requests at a time.
+I just needs to be started once.

+The GetClient needs following commands on startup:

-### Arguments:
+### Arguments for GetClient:

 > **-h or --host**      → Host (e.g. example.com)
 > **-p or --port**      → Port (e.g. 80)